 Window results matfile

-PCD & CDC Analysis (PCD_CDC_Analysis.m) (MAP Analysis PCD CDC)
+PCD & CDC Analysis (PCD_CDC_Analysis.m) (MAP Analysis >PCD CDC)

 Input is the bound density matrix .csv files from the metrics output.
 You will also need to input the same LUT table from metrics for this script.

-Do not make an Input folder.
-Just place the bound density matrices in the main folder containing the script.
-Can make an input folder, does not have to have data in the folder containing the script

-You will need to make a folder named “LUT.”
-Place the LUT file here.
-Not needed anymore, can put LUT in any folder
+Data can be in any input folder.

 When you run this script, you can specify the isodensity contour that you want to report.
 Do 80% unless you have a reason not to.

+Select the units (microns or degrees).

-The purpose of this script is to report the PCD, CDC, their locations, and 80% isodensity contour area for each ROI in your dataset
+The purpose of this script is to report the PCD, CDC, their locations, and 80% isodensity contour area for each ROI in your dataset.

-The results will include individual files for each subject, an analysis summary, and a file containing all of the PCD points.
+The outputs will include individual files for each subject, an analysis summary, and a file containing all of the PCD points.

-The analysis summary and the file of the PCD points will populate in the LUT folder.
-The remaining PCD and CDC maps from the script will populate in the main subject folder.

-Results:
+All outputs should populate in the input folder.

+Outputs:

 A .csv with the coordinates of whatever isodensity contour you chose when you ran the script.